xability/maidr/README.md

 ### Scatterplot Controls

-In the Scatterplot chart, there are two layers: point mode (layer 1) and line mode (layer 2).
+In the Scatterplot plot, there are two layers: point mode (layer 1) and line mode (layer 2).
 To switch between these layers, use the Page Up and Page Down keys:

 - Press Page Up to move from point mode to line mode
 - Press Page Down to move from line mode to point mode

-Note that this control scheme can be used by any chart with multiple types.
+Note that this control scheme can be used by any plot with multiple types.

 ## Braille Generation

-MAIDR incorporates a Braille mode that represents the chart using Braille symbols.
-This allows users with visual impairments to explore and interact with the chart using a refreshable Braille display.
-To achieve this, our system translates the chart's visual elements and data points into a corresponding tactile representation using Braille patterns.
-For different chart types, such as barplot, boxplot, heatmap, and scatterplot, MAIDR employs unique encoding strategies tailored to effectively convey the data distribution, patterns, and trends.
-These tactile encodings range from using distinct Braille characters to represent value ranges, to employing characters that visually resemble the corresponding sections of a chart.
-By providing a comprehensive Braille representation for various chart types, MAIDR enables users with visual impairments to gain a deeper understanding of the underlying data and its insights.
+maidr incorporates a Braille mode that represents the plot using Braille symbols.
+This allows users with visual impairments to explore and interact with the plot using a refreshable Braille display.
+To achieve this, our system translates the plot's visual elements and data points into a corresponding tactile representation using Braille patterns.
+For different plot types, such as barplot, boxplot, heatmap, and scatterplot, maidr employs unique encoding strategies tailored to effectively convey the data distribution, patterns, and trends.
+These tactile encodings range from using distinct Braille characters to represent value ranges, to employing characters that visually resemble the corresponding sections of a plot.
+By providing a comprehensive Braille representation for various plot types, maidr enables users with visual impairments to gain a deeper understanding of the underlying data and its insights.

 ### Barplot

-In the Braille representation of a barplot, data values are encoded as Braille characters based on their relative magnitude within the chart.
+In the Braille representation of a barplot, data values are encoded as Braille characters based on their relative magnitude within the plot.
 Low values are denoted by Braille characters that have dots only along the bottom, while high values are indicated by characters that are filled with dots.
 Given the four height levels of Braille, the encoding is as follows:

 - ⣀ represents values 0 to 25%
 - ⠤ represents the 25% to 50%